 The Aberration Trading System is a long term trend following system developed by Keith Fitschen of Trade System Inc. Keith developed Aberration in 1986 and sold the first copy in 1993.

 Since release, Aberration has been named “One of the Top 10 Trading Systems of All Time” by Futures Truth and remains a popular trading strategy for commodity trend following.
-Several enhancements have been made to the strategy over the years and include improved money management, a dynamic portfolio selection process, and fixed ratio money management.
+Several enhancements have been made to the strategy over the years and include improved money management, and a dynamic portfolio selection process.

 Commodity Trading involves high risks and you can lose a significant amount of money.
 Commodity trading is not suitable for many investors.
 Any performance results listed in all marketing materials represents simulated computer results over past historical data, and not the results of an actual account.
 All opinions expressed anywhere on this website are only opinions of the author.
 The information contained here was gathered from sources deemed reliable, however, no claim is made as to its accuracy or content.
 Different testing platforms can produce slightly different results.
 Our systems are only recommended for well capitalized and experienced futures traders.

 Hypothetical performance results have many inherent limitations, some of which are described below.
 No representation is being made that any account will or is likely to achieve profits or losses similar to those shown. in fact, there are frequently sharp differences between hypothetical performance results and the actual results subsequently achieved by any particular trading program.